stone-foundation/stone-js-cli/docs/utils/functions/isReactApp.md

 `boolean`

-True if the application is using TypeScript.
+True if the application is using React.